dirk/hivm/NOTES.md

 ## Types

-Hivm supports a few different data types:
+Hivm has 5+1 data types:

+* Null
-* Integer (signed with unlimited precision)
+* Integer: signed with unlimited precision
-* Float (64-bit/double precision)
+* Float: 64-bit/double precision
-* String (known-length byte sequences, *use UTF-8 because it's cool and we don't need any more Western-Latin hegemony*)
+* String: known-length byte sequences, *use UTF-8 because it's cool and we don't need any more Western-Latin hegemony*
-* Probably more down the road.
+* Structure: composite data type that maps symbols to data values; heavily inspired by Lua's tables and C structs; performance *must* be extremely fast
+* (Symbol: just a non-negative integer mapping to a string in the VM's symbol table)

+### Booleans

+There are two falsy values: null and the zero integer (0x0).
+Everything else is true.
+If you want anything fancier than that then you've got to build it yourself at a higher layer.

+(Also if you manage to somehow end up with a sign-negative zero (0x80000000 in big-endian 32-bit), then I will be both impressed and full of pity for you.)

+### Null

+Null is and will always be nothing.

 ## Registers

+Hivm provides essentially-infinite registers.
+Registers are local only to the current stack frame and are not saved between calls.
+Registers are type-aware of the data they contain.

 ## Instruction set